kassisol/hbm/docs/installation/linux/el.md

   main:
     parent: hbm_linux
     weight: -4
-title: Installation on CentOS
+title: Installation on Enterprise Linux
 ---

-# CentOS
+# EL
 ***

-HBM runs on CentOS 7.X.
-An installation on other binary compatible EL7 distributions such as Scientific Linux might succeed, but Harbormaster does not test or support HBM on these distributions.
+HBM runs on EL.
+An installation on other binary compatible EL7 distributions such as CentOS, RHEL, Scientific Linux might succeed, but Harbormaster does not test or support HBM on these distributions.

 These instructions install HBM using release packages and installation